 “I think that you will all agree that we are living in most interesting times.
 (Hear, hear.)
 I never remember myself a time in which our history was so full, in which day by day brought us new objects of interest, and, let me say also, new objects for anxiety.
 (Hear, hear.)”

-Few would disagree we live in “most interesting times”, most notably with the recent election of Donald Trump as the next US president.
-The US election result, “Brexit” in the UK, and myriad other challenges have left many in the investment management industry wondering what the future holds.
+Few would disagree we live in “most interesting times.”
+Donald Trump as president of the United States, “Brexit” in the UK, and myriad other challenges have left many in the investment management industry wondering what the future holds.

 These challenges were summed up by Virginie Maisonneuve, CFA, founder and managing director of Maisonneuve Global Advisors, at the CFA Institute European Investment Conference: “We have high tension, political risk and a lot of other key facts such as a low growth environment, a low inflation environment.
 And of course, pressures on fees.”
 When faced with these challenges, she stressed the importance of remembering the purpose of the investment management industry.
 “What are we here for?
 What are we here to do?
 What is our purpose?”